 It is very difficult to compare Bitcoin vs Binance Coin as they operate in very different ways.
 In terms of investment, it’s better to view them as complementary to each other as part of a diversified portfolio.
 Ultimately both are tipped for growth and choosing one or the other could prove to be a tough call at this stage.

-Binance Coin experienced unprecedented growth in the opening weeks of 2021 and, whilst things calm down a little in March/April, the altcoin is expected to keep appreciating going into 2022.
+Binance Coin experienced unprecedented growth in the opening months of 2021 and, whilst things calm down a little in toward the end of the year, the altcoin is expected to keep appreciating going into 2022.
 Choosing to invest in Binance Coin now - as part of a diversified portfolio - could well prove to be a good decision.

 How to Invest in Binance Coin and Bitcoin